Anthony Rizzo Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fifth in MLB with a collective 9.5 strikeouts per nine innings.
+- The White Sox pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.70).
+- The White Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.70).

-- White Sox pitchers combine to allow 86 total home runs at a clip of 1.4 per game (second-most in baseball).
+- White Sox pitchers combine to allow 86 total home runs at a clip of 1.4 per game (second-most in the league).

-- The righty last pitched on Wednesday against the Los Angeles Angels, when he tossed four innings, allowing eight earned runs while giving up eight hits.
+- In his last time out on Wednesday, May 31, the righty threw four innings against the Los Angeles Angels, giving up eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.